How do infrared panels work?

 Yes.
-All our infrared panels can be installed by qualified electricians or as a straightforward DIY task.
+All our infrared panels can be installed by qualified electricians and most of them can be installed as a straightforward DIY task.
 Items suitable for DIY installation are simply mounted on the wall, plugged into the nearest socket and switched on.
 Fitting by a qualified electrician is necessary for bathroom installation, outdoor installation or installation with a hardwired thermostat.
 Installation is nevertheless a quick and straightforward job which requires none of the expensive and invasive plumbing work required when fitting central heating.

 What electric supply does the heater plug into?